A Dual-level Model Predictive Control Scheme for Multi-timescale Dynamical Systems--Extended Version

-With the above available information, the fast MPC problem described in the previous section, i.e., \eqref{Eqn:LLoptimiz} with cost~\eqref{Eqn:LLoptimiz1_con} is solved recursively in the fast interval $[kN,\ kN+N)$ according to shrinking horizon principle.
-Then the optimization problem~\eqref{Eqn:HLoptimiz-im} with cost~\eqref{Eqn:HL_cost-im} is repeated at $k+1$ according to receding horizon principle.
+{ In principle, the fast MPC problem described in the previous section, i.e., \eqref{Eqn:LLoptimiz} with cost~\eqref{Eqn:LLoptimiz1_con}, can be used for computing the corrections of the control input in the fast time scale.
+We propose an improved algorithm in the following.
+Slightly different to~\eqref{Eqn:CL_final} in \eqref{Eqn:LLoptimiz}, we use